 If you are taking this product on a regular schedule and miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Take your next dose at the regular time.
 Do not double the dose to catch up.

-Refer to storage information printed on the package.
-If you have any questions about storage, ask your pharmacist.
-Protect from light and moisture.
+Store at room temperature away from light and moisture.
 The liquid product may be stored in the refrigerator to improve taste.
 Do not freeze.
 Do not store in the bathroom.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.